SpagoBILabs/SpagoBI/doc/user/JS/README.md

 <a name="Sbi.sdk.api.getQbeHtml"></a>
 ##### api.getQbeHtml(config)
-It returns the HTML code of an iFrame containing qbe visualization.config is an object that must contain datasetLabel and iframe, an object containing the style, height and width of the iframe where the worksheet and qbe will be rendered (height and width can also be put outside the iframe object).
+It returns the HTML code of an iFrame containing Qbe designer visualization, permitting the user to design a query on top of an existing dataset.config is an object that must contain datasetLabel and iframe, an object containing the style, height and width of the iframe where the Qbe designer will be rendered (height and width can also be put outside the iframe object).

 **Kind**: static method of <code>[api](#Sbi.sdk.api)</code>